-Taipei Air Station (TAS) Blog and Website Active historical blog established by Kent Mathieu, who was stationed at Taipei Air Station from 1965 to 1968.
-Lots of great photos, videos, interesting stories, remembrances, and thoughts about Taipei and many other areas of Taiwan from the 1950s through today.
-There is also an active roster that covers all U.S. military bases on Taiwan.
-Kent also manages the Taipei Air Station WEBSITE with many more photos.
+Taipei Air Station (TAS) Blog Active historical blog and roster established by Kent Mathieu, who was stationed at Taipei Air Station from 1965 to 1968.
+Lots of photos, videos, stories, and remembrances about Taipei and Taiwan from the 1950s through today.
+He also runs the Taipei Air Station Website.

 U.S. Taiwan Defense Command (USTDC) Blog Don Wiggins served with the U.S. Taiwan Defense Command in the HSA East Compound during 1973 and 1974.
 His informative blog is a recollection of his tour as well as detailed historical info and photos from others about Taipei and Taiwan from the 1950s through today.

-The USAF Security Service command emblem (ROC flag in upper right corner) symbolizes the command mission.
+The USAF Security Service command emblem (the ROC flag is in the upper right corner) symbolizes the command mission.
 The emblem was approved by Headquarters USAF in August 1952.

 The emblem consists of a shield divided equally into quarters by a vertical and horizontal line and identifying scroll.
 Significant of the commandís worldwide influence, the first quarter is blue, thereon a green sphere with yellow land markings.
 Pertinent to transmission, the second quarter is red, thereon a yellow lightning streak.